-Instruments within Trading assets and Trading liabilities are measured at fair value, in accordance with accounting guidance.
-These financial instruments represent derivatives the Company enters into with its Parent to economically hedge its Borrowings, which are primarily structured notes.
+Instruments within Trading assets and Trading liabilities are measured at fair value, as required by accounting guidance.
+These financial instruments represent derivatives the Company enters into with the Parent to economically hedge its Borrowings, which are primarily structured notes.
 Borrowings are primarily measured at fair value through the fair value option.